Paul Heaton

 Paul David Heaton (born 9 May 1962) is an English singer-songwriter.
-He was the lead singer and main lyricist of the Housemartins, who had commercial success in the UK and other European countries between 1985 and 1988, releasing several singles including "Happy Hour" and the UK number-one single "Caravan of Love" in 1986, before the band disbanded.
-Heaton then formed the Beautiful South with the Housemartins' drummer, Dave Hemingway, and the band's debut single, "Song for Whoever", and debut album, Welcome to the Beautiful South, were released in 1989 to commercial success.
-They had a series of hits throughout the 1990s, including the number-one single "A Little Time".
-They disbanded in 2007.
+He was the lead singer and main lyricist of the Housemartins, who had commercial success in the UK and other European countries from 1985 to 1988, releasing several singles, including "Happy Hour" and the UK number one "Caravan of Love" in 1986, before the group disbanded.
+Heaton then formed the Beautiful South with the Housemartins' drummer, Dave Hemingway.
+The band's debut single, "Song for Whoever", and debut album, Welcome to the Beautiful South, were released in 1989 to commercial success.
+They had a series of hits throughout the 1990s, including the number-one single "A Little Time", and disbanded in 2007.

 Heaton pursued a solo career, which produced three albums, and in 2014 he released What Have We Become?, a collaboration with former Beautiful South vocalist Jacqui Abbott.
 As of 2022, he has recorded four more albums with her: Wisdom, Laughter and Lines in 2015, Crooked Calypso in 2017, Manchester Calling in 2020, and N.K-Pop in 2022.

 The British newspaper The Guardian described Heaton as "one of our finest songwriters: his music reveals an exuberant ear for melody, his lyrics a keen eye and a brilliant wit".
 AllMusic said: "The warm, mellifluous voice of Paul Heaton often masks the jagged satirical content of his lyrics."

 Early life

-Paul David Heaton was born in Bromborough, Wirral Merseyside (formerly Cheshire), on 9 May 1962 to parents Doris and Horace Heaton.
-At the age of four his family, including his two older brothers Mark and Adrian Heaton, relocated to Sheffield, where Heaton's father took a job in management.
-Heaton described his childhood as being "fairly middle class, although you wouldn't know it given the schools I went to and the friends I had".
+Paul David Heaton was born in Bromborough, Wirral, Merseyside (formerly Cheshire), on 9 May 1962 to parents Doris and Horace Heaton.
+When he was aged four his family, including his two older brothers Mark and Adrian Heaton, relocated to Sheffield, where Heaton's father took a job in management.
+Heaton described his childhood as being "fairly middle-class, although you wouldn't know it given the schools I went to and the friends I had".

-Heaton moved to Chipstead, Surrey during his adolescent years, an early life Heaton described as "bred in Sheffield, fed in Surrey".
-Whilst in Surrey he, with his brother Adrian, formed their first band "Tools Down" with friends John Box and Stuart Mair.
-At sixth form, he met Norman Cook and Chris Lang and formed a band called the "Stomping Pond Frogs", but this band broke up when Cook and others went to university.
+Heaton moved to Chipstead, Surrey, during his adolescent years, an early life Heaton described as "bred in Sheffield, fed in Surrey".
+While in Surrey he, and his brother Adrian, formed their first band "Tools Down" with friends John Box and Stuart Mair.
+After this he met Norman Cook and Chris Lang and formed a band called the Stomping Pond Frogs, but this band broke up when Cook and others went to university.
 Heaton did not go to university, but held a number of office jobs, which would influence his later songwriting.
 After leaving Surrey, Heaton spent time hitch-hiking around Europe before moving to Hull in 1983.

 Throughout his childhood, Heaton's main interest was football, and he regularly attends Sheffield United games.
 Heaton played over 700 competitive games at junior and amateur level, often insisting on driving back from gigs on a Friday or Saturday night to attend his Saturday and Sunday matches.